shubham12412/distributed-system-concepts/keywords.md

 20) latency

-21) SHARDING AND SHARED-NOTHING ARCHITECTURE
+21) SHARDING AND SHARED-NOTHING ARCHITECTURE,  auto-sharding,

-22)
+22)  master/slave

+23) ability to scale to a very large number of machines

+24)